 C3.
-Apply coding skills to solve problems and create representations of mathematical situations in computational ways, using coding concepts and skills.
+Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Summary

-In this learning situation, the student creates a machine to use the random roll of a die to show that the greater the number of trials, the closer the experimental probability is to the theoretical probability.
+In this learning situation, the student creates a machine to randomly roll a die and then show that the greater the number of trials in the experiment, the closer the experimental probability is to its theoretical probability.

 Expectations Specific Expectations